phalcon-orphanage/docs/pt/reference/annotations.rst

 Adapters cache the processed annotations avoiding the need of parse the annotations again and again.

 :doc:`Phalcon\\Annotations\\Adapter\\Memory <../api/Phalcon_Annotations_Adapter_Memory>` was used in the above example.
-This adapter only caches the annotations while the request is running, for this reason th adapter is more suitable for development.
+This adapter only caches the annotations while the request is running and for this reason the adapter is more suitable for development.
 There are other adapters to swap out when the application is in production stage.

 Types of Annotations